Inductive Biases for Deep Learning of Higher-Level Cognition: Has Deep Learning Converged?

 We use the term {\em structural-mechanistic}~\citep{Schoelkopf15} to characterize models which follow an underlying mechanistic understanding of reality.
 They are closely related to the structural causal models used to capture causal structure~\citep{Pearl2009}.
 The key property of such models is that they will make correct predictions over a variety of data distributions which are drawn from the same underlying causal system, rather than being specific to a particular distribution.
 To give a concrete example, the equation $E = MC^2$ relates mass and energy in a way which we expect to hold regardless of other properties in the world.
-On the other hand, an equation like $GDP_{t} = 1.05 GDP_{t-1}$ may be correct under a particular data distribution (for example a country with some growth pattern) but will fail to hold when some aspects of the world are changed, even in ways which did not happen or could not happen, i.e., in a counterfactual.
+On the other hand, an equation like "${\rm GDP}_{t} = 1.05\, {\rm GDP}_{t-1}+\,$noise" may be correct under a particular data distribution (for example a country with some growth pattern) but will fail to hold when some aspects of the world are changed, even in ways which did not happen or could not happen, i.e., in a counterfactual.

 However, humans do not represent all of their knowledge in such a neat verbalizable way as Newton's equations.
-Most humans understand physics first of all at an \textit{intuitive} level and in solving practical problems we typically combine such implicit knowledge with explicit verbalizable knowledge.
-We can name high-level variables like position and velocity but may find it difficult to explain intuitive inference mechanisms which relate them to each other, in everyday life (by opposition to a physicist running a simulation of Newton's equations).
-An important question for us is how knowledge can be represented in these two forms, the implicit -- intuitive and difficult to verbalize -- and the explicit -- which allows humans to share part of their thinking process through natural language.
+Most humans understand physics first of all at an \textit{intuitive} level and in solving practical problems we typically combine such implicit knowledge with explicit verbalizable knowledge \citep{mccloskey1983intuitive, baillargeon1985object, spelke1992origins, battaglia2013simulation}.
+We can name high-level variables like position and velocity but may find it difficult to explain the intuitively known mechanisms which relate them to each other, in everyday life (by opposition to a physicist running a simulation of Newton's equations).

+\begin{myremark}{Implicit and Explicit Knowledge} An important question for us is how knowledge can be represented in these two forms, the implicit -- intuitive and difficult to verbalize -- and the explicit -- which allows humans to share part of their thinking process through natural language. \end{myremark}